-The family was able to start Connor on Elaprase, a treatment that is designed to replace the missing enzyme in Connor’s body.
+The family was able to start Connor on a treatment designed to replace the missing enzyme in Connor’s body.
 A clinical study has shown it significantly increase patients’ ability to walk.
 Hunter syndrome patients on the drug typically receive weekly infusions.

 For Connor, the infusions have helped stabilize his development, meaning it has plateaued but not regressed further.
 Within the first month they saw inflammation in his stomach went down and his attention was better.

-The family has found a rhythm, but the threat to Connor’s health is still very real and they want to see more progress towards a cure and better treatments now.
+The family has found a rhythm, but the threat to Connor’s health is still very real and they want to see more progress toward a cure and better treatments now.